kjutzn/FileOrganiser/README.md

-# FileOrganiser
+# HopperSort
-Getting tired of messy desktop.
+Tired of messy desktop.
 This tool is for you!
+#This is early beta, All bugs and extensions you want me to add can be reported thru GitHub Issues